sriyogesh94/dcos-docs/1.9/storage/persistent-volume.md

 ## Configuration options

-Create an app definition that includes the following a persistent volume options:
+Create an app definition that includes the following persistent volume options:

 ```json
 {